publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch15/schI/pt4/m__us_usc_t22_s1281.md

  __Codification__

     Section, [act Apr.
 30, 1946, ch.
-244][/us/act/1946-04-30/ch244], title II, § 231, [60 Stat.
+244, title II][/us/act/1946-04-30/ch244/tII], § 231, [60 Stat.
 148][/us/stat/60/148], which provided that certain Philippine citizens be granted non-quota status, was omitted on authority of former [section 1345 of this title][/us/usc/t22/s1345] which nullified subchapter I of this chapter upon the expiration of the revised agreement between the United States and the Republic of the Philippines which occurred on July 4, 1974.

  __Philippine Traders as Nonimmigrants__